• Skip to main content

 Instructions

-• First, mix two cups of water and two tablespoons of kosher salt in a large bowl to brine the chicken.
-Next, add the thighs and make sure they are completely submerged.
-Cover, and refrigerate for at least four hours, up to 24 hours.
+• First, mix two cups of water and two tablespoons of kosher salt in a large bowl to brine the thighs.
+Next, add the thighs to the bowl and make sure they are completely submerged in water.
+Cover and refrigerate for at least four hours, up to 24 hours.

-• When you are ready to bake the thighs, preheat your oven to 400 degrees F.
+• When you are ready to bake the thighs, preheat your oven to 400 °F. Remove the meat from the refrigerator, drain, and pat dry with a paper towel.

 • Place the pan in the oven to allow it to heat up and the butter to melt.
-Watch it carefully, and don't let the butter burn; you want the thighs to start cooking as soon as they hit the pan.
+Watch it carefully, and don’t let the butter burn.
+You want it just hot enough so the thighs start cooking when they hit the pan.

-• While the pan is heating, place the flour, remaining salt, and pepper in a large plastic storage bag.
-Add the thighs, a piece at a time, and shake well until it's thoroughly coated.
-Shake off any excess flour and repeat with the rest of the chicken.
+• While heating the pan, combine the flour, remaining salt, and pepper in a large plastic storage bag.
+Add one piece at a time to the seasoned flour mixture, and shake well to thoroughly coat it.
+Shake off any excess flour and repeat with the rest of the pieces.

-• Remove the chicken from the oven, and drain on paper towels.
+• Remove the pan from the oven and place the thighs on paper towels to drain.

-• If desired, season with additional salt and pepper and serve immediately.
+• You can season to taste with additional salt and pepper, if you'd like, and serve immediately.

 Notes